jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-TV and the Internet are good because they keep stupid people from spending too much time out in public.
+The truest greatness lies in being kind, the truest wisdom in a happy mind.
-- Douglas Coupland
+- Ella Wheeler Wilcox

-Updated on: [6/19/2024]
+Updated on: [6/20/2024]
 <!-- #quoteEnd -->
 </pre>